kristindong/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-The purpose of this project is to assist the Colorado Board of Election perform an audit on a recent local congressional election.
-The analysis is performed using Python script on a data set containing election results data.
-The following tasks were completed:
+The purpose of this project is to help the Colorado Board of Election perform an audit on a recent local congressional election.
+The audit is performed by using Python script to analyze an election results data set containg county name and candidate name for each vote cast.
+The data is stored in a csv file.
+The analysis consisted of the following tasks:

 1. Calculate the total number of votes cast
 2. Calculate the number of votes cast in each county in the precinct